tomas-stefano/infinity_test/AI_INTEGRATION_IDEAS.md

 ## 4. Natural Language Test Commands

-Integrate with AI to support natural language commands:
+Future idea: Integrate with AI to support natural language commands:

+This is just an idea:

 ```bash
 # Instead of